Tahirmehmood22/Individual-Project/README.md

 npm run dev
 ```

-The app will open in your browser at `http://localhost:5173`
+The app will open in your browser at `http://localhost:5173` (or `http://localhost:5174` if 5173 is busy)

 ### Project Structure
 ```